misiektoja/lol_monitor/docs/configuration.md

 | `LIVENESS_CHECK_INTERVAL` | | Seconds between liveness messages in the output.
 Set to 0 to disable.
 Default 43200 |
 | `CHECK_INTERNET_TIMEOUT` | | Seconds allowed for the startup connectivity check.
 Default 5 |

+## TLS Verification

+Every outbound connection verifies the server's TLS certificate: the Riot API, the Data Dragon champion data, the startup connectivity check and email delivery.
+Leave it that way unless you have a reason not to.

+`VERIFY_SSL = False` turns verification off for all of them at once.
+Do this only on a network that inspects TLS with its own certificate authority, such as a corporate proxy, and only when you cannot install that authority's certificate instead.
+With verification off, an intercepted connection looks the same as the real service, so your Riot API key can be read in transit.

+The startup summary reports the state on every run, as `TLS verification: On` or `Off, server certificates are not checked`.

 ## Output and Files

 | Setting | Flag | Meaning |